House Action on the Keystone XL Pipeline

 The Keystone XL pipeline has become a symbol of the president’s failed energy policies.
 By continuing to delay this project, the president is putting thousands of American jobs at risk and jeopardizing our access to Canada’s valuable oil supply.
 If the U.S. doesn’t move quickly to get Keystone XL built, we risk losing access to this important North American energy resource to other energy-hungry nations like China.

-To overcome the president’s obstruction, the House has now voted a total of seven times to allow for construction of the pipeline, which is estimated to create over 20,000 direct jobs and carry nearly a million additional barrels per day of secure Canadian oil supplies to U.S. refineries.
+To overcome the president’s obstruction, the House has now voted a total of 11 times to allow for construction of the pipeline, which is estimated to create over 40,000 jobs and carry nearly a million additional barrels per day of secure Canadian oil supplies to U.S. refineries.

 House votes on Keystone XL: